top of page

 Whether you're visiting loved ones, heading on a business trip, or embarking on a new adventure, a holistic approach to travel can make your flight smoother and help you arrive feeling your best.

 There’s no doubt that flying, especially long-distance or frequent travel, can take a toll on the body.
-Over the years, I’ve developed a simple yet effective strategy for healthy air travel, allowing me to feel at ease on the plane, minimize jet lag, and restore balance along the way.
+Over the years, I’ve developed a simple yet effective strategy for healthy air travel, allowing me to feel at ease on the plane, minimize jet lag, and stay balanced throughout the journey.

-Try incorporating some of these practices into your next trip and experience the difference—arriving more relaxed, refreshed, and in harmony with yourself.
+Incorporate some of these practices into your next trip and feel the difference; arriving more relaxed, refreshed, and in harmony with yourself.

 1. Understand how travel affects your body

 When you fly, vata dosha tends to become aggravated, often leading to bloating, gas, and overall discomfort.
-Travel also naturally dehydrates the body, making it even more essential to nourish yourself properly.
-The right foods can be powerful allies, helping to prevent jet lag, balance vata, and turn you into a pro traveler.
+Travel also naturally dehydrates the body, making proper nourishment essential.
+The right foods can be powerful allies, helping to prevent jet lag, balance vata, and support a smoother journey.

 2. Nourish and hydrate your body with your flight in mind

-• Eat a healthy meal with cooked greens, vegetables and low-sodium foods before boarding so you are not at the mercy of high-sodium airline foods.
+Eat a healthy meal with cooked greens, veggies, and low-sodium foods before boarding so you're not reliant on high-sodium, highly processed airline meals.

-• Consume fruits high in vitamin C like oranges, lemon, straberies and currants, to give your immune system a boost prior to flying.
-Sipping on warm water with lemon is a great choice.
+Snack on fruits high in vitamin C like oranges, lemon, straberies and currants, to give your immune system a boost.

 3. Dress comfortably

-• Choose soft, stretchy fabrics and comfy tops.
-The last thing you want is to have your belly compressed by skinny jeans and tight buttons during a flight.
-Opt for cashmere, cotton tops, loose pants, and leggings for both comfort and elegance
+Choose soft, stretchy fabrics and comfy tops.
+The last thing you want is to have your belly compressed by jeans and tight buttons during a flight.
+Opt for cashmere, cotton tops, loose pants, and leggings for both comfort and elegance.

-• Save high heels for landing.
+Save high heels for later.
 A chic pair of sneakers is my best friend in airport terminals and the easiest option for swollen feet after a long journey.

 4. Tune into your personal care

-Airplane air is notoriously dry, and combined with LED lighting, it can take a toll on your skin.
-I usually wash my face with a mild cleanser and give extra hydration to my skin and under-eye area.
-A good balm or face oil works wonders for keeping moisture locked in.
+Airplane cabins are notoriously dry, and the harsh LED lighting doesn’t do your skin any favors.
+I usually wash my face with a mild cleanser before the flight and give extra attention to hydrating my skin and under-eye area.
+A rich balm or nourishing face oil works wonders for locking in moisture and keeping my skin feeling comfortable throughout the journey.

-• Protect your skin from LED lights and sunlight.
-Most plane windows are not tinted which means prolonged exposure can lead to skin damage.
-LED cabin lights have a similar effect, so applying SPF should be a non-negotiable part of your travel beauty routine.
+Protect your skin from LED lights and sunlight.
+Most plane windows aren’t tinted, which means prolonged exposure can lead to skin damage, even from above the clouds.
+LED cabin lights can have a similar effect, so I always apply SPF before flying.
+It’s a non-negotiable step in my travel beauty routine

 5. Relax and get your Zs